TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 ## Zoom out

 Except, we won't do that.
-Instead, we'll zoom out again, and look at everything from a higher level.
+Instead, we zoom out again, and look at everything from a higher level.

 What's happened so far?
 I told you that we'd zoom in, then we zoomed out.
 I told you again that we'd zoom in, then we zoomed out again.